htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Release Notes:

-..
-HTCondor version 9.4.1 released on Month Date, 2021.
+- HTCondor version 9.4.1 released on December 21, 2021.

-- HTCondor version 9.4.1 not yet released.

 New Features: